At Tidelift, we care deeply for open source software.

-Critically, the Tidelift Subscriptions for React, Angular, and Vue.js cover not just the core libraries, but the vast set of dependencies and libraries typically used in these stacks.
+Critically, the Tidelift Subscription covers not just core libraries, but the vast set of dependencies and libraries typically used in common stacks.
 For example, a basic React web application pulls in over 1,000 distinct npm packages as dependencies.
 The Tidelift Subscription covers that full depth of packages which originate from all parts of the open source community, beyond the handful of core packages published by the React engineering team itself.

 Learn more about open source dependencies and the Tidelift Subscription in the definitive guide to professional open source.